 No one wants to be involved in a car accident.
-The physical damage to both you and your vehicle, as well as the potential cost of medical bills and automobile repairs are enough to to cause anyone’s stress level to skyrocket.
+The physical damage to both you and your vehicle, as well as the potential cost of medical bills and automobile repairs, are enough to cause anyone’s stress level to skyrocket.
 We all know about exchanging insurance cards and calling the police if you have an accident.
-We have some very useful information for you for after a car accident occurs.
+We have some very useful information for you after a car accident occurs.

 If you are injured in a car accident in Connecticut, you have two years to file a lawsuit.
 The same two-year statute of limitations also applies to any property damage suit as well.
-While this will limit the amount of time you can file in court, it does not affect when you can file with a claim with an insurance company.
+While this will limit the amount of time you can file in court, it does not affect when you can file a claim with an insurance company.
 It is still recommended that you file with the insurance company as soon as possible after the accident.
 Some insurance companies have deadlines pertaining to how long after an accident you can file a claim.
-Also, if you are negotiating a settlement with the insurance company and you have as much of that two year window to sue, you maintain a pretty large bargaining chip on your end.
+Also, if you are negotiating a settlement with the insurance company and you have as much of that two-year window to sue, you maintain a pretty large bargaining chip on your end.

 One exception to this rule involves government vehicles (i.e. you were rear-ended by a city bus).
 Government entities often have different deadlines and you will need to file a claim with a specific government agency in those cases.